secretstartups/handbook/hiring/talent-acquisition-framework/ces-contract-processes/index.html.md

     - Fill in Original Start Date (YYYY-MM-DD)
     - Fill in New Start Date (YYYY-MM-DD)
     - Fill in Reason For Change.
 This is to inform the People Experience team of the reason for the new date (i.e. Public Holiday, New Hire request, Hiring Manager request, etc.).
-1. Update BambooHR to reflect the new start date.
+1. Upload start date change comms into Workday.
-   - Sign into Bamboo HR
+   - Sign into Workday
-   - Search of the new team member's name
+   - Search the new team member's name
-   - Click on the Documents tab under the name and title
+   - Click on the Personal Link on left side of screen
-   - Upload
+   - Select "Documents"
-   - Choose File(s)
+   - Select "Add"
-   - Select the saved email pdf file
+   - Click "Select Files" and choose appropriate saved PDF
-   - Open
+   - Select "OK"
-   - Folder: Contracts and Changes
+   - Under "Document Category" select "Contracts & Changes"
-   - Check the "Share these File(s) with the Employee" box
+   - Under "Comment" write "Start Date Change"
    - Upload

 ### How to Void a Contract Before a Candidate Signs